mahmoud-elmakki/mahmoud-elmakki/README.md

 - PyTorch
 - Fast ai
 - Streamlit
-- And other application-specific libraries, packages and tools.
+- and other application-specific libraries, packages and tools.

 Founded a Data Science and Artificial intelligence Organization, named Deep Horizon.
 Which focoused on:
 - Facilitating and improving lives by developing and impelementing technological systems based on computer science, data science and AI.